alvaroaguirre/alvaroaguirre.github.io/index.md

 ## Useful and useless information

 In 2017 I graduated from the Universidad Carlos III de Madrid with a BSc in Economics.
 I earned the "Premio Extraordinario de Fin de Carrera" for graduating with the best academic record amongst my cohort.
-[Here](https://www.dropbox.com/s/mguz894hexzxpkp/Premio-madre.jpg?dl=0) is a picture of me receiving the award next to my biggest supporter.
+[Here](https://www.dropbox.com/s/mguz894hexzxpkp/Premio-madre.jpg?dl=0) is a picture of me receiving the award next to my biggest supporter (my mom!).

 I received a scholarship to be a visiting student at the University of California, Berkeley, during 2015 and 2016.
 Here I discovered and explored several fascinating fields of economics, in particular, development and behavioral caught my attention.
 There I found out what coding was and heard the term "machine learning" for the first time, since it was the topic of almost every conversation in the Bay Area.
 I found it extremely interesting and am looking forward to learn more about it.
 Nothing says Berkeley more than a [picture with a bear](https://www.dropbox.com/s/s3ybj9ffmw2c8sb/Photo%2018-04-2016%2C%2008%2039%2025.jpg?dl=0), or [one at the Oracle Arena](https://www.dropbox.com/s/0od0d4nofx8gpvg/Photo%2003-11-2015%2C%2005%2056%2028.jpg?dl=0) after watching the GSW destroy another team!